smikitky/chatgpt-md-translator/README.md

 Example: `npx ts-node-esm index.ts -m 4 -f 1000 learn/thinking-in-react.md`

+or Example: `markdown-gpt-translator -m 4 -f 1000 learn/thinking-in-react.md` if you have installed this tool globally.

 - `-f <number>`: Sets the fragment size (in string length).
 See above.
 - `-m <model>`: Sets the language model (one of 'gpt-4', 'gpt-4-32k' or 'gpt-3.5-turbo').
 Shorthands are available ('4', '4large' and '3', respectively).
 See below.
+- `--fast`: Translate in sequence by default it's usefull when account has rate limit.
+Use this option turn on parallel translation.
+- `.`: If a single dot is passed as the first argument, the program will read the Markdown source from current directory and its subdirectories recursively.
+This is useful when you want to translate a whole docs site.
+Example usage: `markdown-gpt-translator . -f 1000`.

 ## Models